MicrosoftDocs/Viva/Viva/insights/personal/briefing/be-privacy.md

    * **Data export requests** - Users can view the insights in the Briefing email and manage it if they want to have permanent copies of their information.
    * **Request to restrict processing** - Use PowerShell to opt employees out of the Briefing email.
 Or employees can individually unsubscribe from the Briefing email to restrict processing of their data.
-   * **Delete employee data** - Sign in to [Azure Active Directory admin center](https://aad.portal.azure.com/) and then remove the employee's data through the User Management Portal.
+   * **Delete employee data** - Sign in to [Microsoft Entra admin center](https://aad.portal.azure.com/) and then remove the employee's data through the User Management Portal.

 To learn more, see [GDPR compliance](https://www.microsoft.com/trustCenter/privacy/gdpr).